 Solution #2: Offer discounts for early payments

 You can improve your cash flow by offering early payment discounts to clients.
-These discounts give clients a 1% – 2% discount if they pay their invoices within ten days.
+These offerings give clients a 1% to 2% discount if they pay their invoices within ten days.
 Otherwise, the client pays the total amount on their usual terms.
 Clients like these discounts because they reduce their costs.

 While early payment discounts are great for cash flow, they have some disadvantages.
 The most important issue is that they are not predictable.
 It’s hard to determine if a client will choose to pay early or not.
 Additionally, clients are less likely to take advantage of discounts during economic downturns, when you need quick payments the most.

 If you are unable to build a cash reserve and early payment discounts are not sufficient, consider financing your invoices from slow-paying clients.

 Another way to improve your cash flow is to finance your slow-paying accounts receivable using construction factoring.
 This solution provides your company with immediate funds to cover operational expenses and grow the business.